 print(" The list you entered is: ", lst)

-From the above example, we are using the split() function for splitting the string by space and appending those numbers to the list.
+From the above example, we are using the split() function to split the string by space and append those numbers to the list.

 Let us consider we want to ask the profile of the user as below code:

 name, height, weight, age = input(" Enter the profile data as your name, height, weight, age \n using space to differentiate the values: ") .split()